cldf-datasets/barlowhandandfive/README.md

-Replacement events (i.e., rows in the [replacements table](cldf/replacements.csv)) represent a probable loss of the inherited form for ‘hand’ or ‘five’, whether in the individual history of a single language or in a protolanguage ancestral to multiple languages, with Glottolog languoids (i.e. language subgroups or individual languages in the Glottolog 5.0 classification of the Austronesian family) serving as proxies.
+Replacement events (i.e., rows in the [replacements table](cldf/replacements.csv)) represent a probable loss of the inherited form for ‘hand’ or ‘five’, whether in the individual history of a single language or in a protolanguage ancestral to multiple languages, with Glottolog languoids (i.e., language subgroups or individual languages in the Glottolog 5.0 classification of the Austronesian family) serving as proxies.
 While the replacements table lists the name and Glottocode of this languoid, the individual languages in our sample that fall within this designation are linked via the Glottocodes in the `Language_IDs` column.